 In every monetary system, there is interest – the price to be paid for using someone else money.
-In this article, we focus on the “base interest” – i.e. how much should be the interest, if there is no credit risk.
+In this article, we will focus on the fiat interest rate.

 We focus here on two topics:

-- Which factors influence the base interest in the fiat sector?
+- Which factors influence the fiat interest rate in the fiat economy?

-- How much should be the base interest in the fiat sector?
+- How much should be the fiat interest rate in the fiat economy?

 - Consumption preferences

 - Time preferences

 - Rate of base-money production/destruction in the economy

 - Rate of credit-money production/destruction in the economy

 - The proximity of individuals to the “money creation” in society

 First, we will analyze these factors and then we conclude how much should be the fiat interest rate in the fiat economy.